chanzuckerberg/blessclient/README.md

 ## Usage

 ### Config

+By default, `blessclient` looks for configs in `~/.blessclient/config.yml`.
+You can always override this `blessclient run -c /my/new/config.yml`

 #### Init

 `blessclient init` will ask you some questions in order to assemble some basic configuration.